AndrewCathcart/auth0-auth-service/README.md

 - [Node](https://nodejs.org/en/) is required.
 This can be installed via the website or by using [nvm](https://github.com/nvm-sh/nvm) (see their documentation).
 - [AWS CLI Version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (with config setup)
 - Serverless `$ npm install -g serverless`
+- Create an [auth0](https://auth0.com/) account & an [application](https://auth0.com/docs/applications).
+Make sure to add in allowed callback urls, allowed logout urls and allowed web origins (e.g. http://localhost:3000 for our test front-end).
+- Enable Password Grant Type in the Advanced Settings of your Application.
+- Go to your Auth0 Tenant Settings and make sure API Authorization Settings Default Directory is `Username-Password-Authentication`.

 Then install dependencies